Psychosomatic Medicine Health and Medical Psychology Health and Medical Humanities

 Quantitative Study(ies)

-Objective: This study aimed to examine the quality of nursing work life (QNWL) and its association with caring behaviors among critical care nurses in Iraq.
+Objective: The study aims to determine quality of nursing work life and caring behavior among critical care nurse.